-GOAL 2 Maximize coordination of transportation in the community Work with public, including the elderly, individuals with disabilities and veterans 4 , schools, and public service agencies in the development and provision of travel training programs whereby the individuals can better utilize both fixed route and Para-transit services; report participation.
-Participation in no fewer than 12 training programs per year.
-GOAL 3 Enhance public awareness and support multi- modal transportation Continue to advertise and promote use of public transit system through use of advertisements in local newspapers and welcome guides.
-This will include targeted promotion and advertising to senior citizens, individuals with disabilities and veterans 5 .
-Report activities with objective to provid one public advertisement per year for each of the five cities provided with fixe route service (cities of Copperas Cove, Harker Heights, Belton, Temple, and Killeen
+Work with public, schools, and public service • Participation in no fewer than 12 training GOAL 2 agencies in the development and provision of programs per year.
+Maximize coordination of transportation in the community travel training programs whereby the public can better utilize both fixed route and Para-transit services; report participation.
+Continue to advertise and promote use of public • Report activities with objective to provide transit system through use of advertisements in one public advertisement per year for GOAL 3 Enhance public awareness and support multi- modal transportation local newspapers and welcome guides. each of the five cities provided with fixed route service (cities of Copperas Cove, Harker Heights, Belton, Temple, and Killeen